ClimateIQA: A New Dataset and Benchmark to Advance Vision-Language Models in Meteorology Anomalies Analysis: Evaluation

 \subsection{Metrics}

-We designed a comprehensive framework to assess the performance of the models across four categories of questions.
-Our goal was to understand the model's adaptability and accuracy across varied tasks.
-Below, we detail our methodological approach and assessment metrics.
+For each question type, we adopted different evaluation metrics tailored to its specific characteristics.
+We detail the evaluation metrics as follows:

-\textbf{F1 Score}\quad For Verification Questions, we evaluate the model's ability to judge the correctness of statements using recall, precision, and F1 score (the harmonic mean of precision and recall).
+\textbf{F1 Score.}\quad For Verification Questions, we evaluate the model's ability to judge the correctness of statements using F1 score, namely the harmonic mean of precision and recall.

-\textbf{Element Match Score}\quad For Enumeration Questions, we compute a match score (MS) between ground truth ($x$) and model-generated answer ($y$).
-It calculates correct matches via set intersection size and incorrect matches via symmetric differences.
-If this union size of both ($x$) and ($y$) is zero, the match score is zero.
-Otherwise, the score ranges from -1 to 1, with higher values indicating fewer hallucinations and more complete answers.
+\textbf{Element Match Score.}\quad For Enumeration Questions, we compute a match score (MS) between the ground truth ($x$) and model-generated answer ($y$).
+This involves comparing the sets ($x$) and ($y$) formatted as ["New York", "High Seas of the North Atlantic Ocean", "Canary Islands"], representing ground truth and model output, respectively.
+The match score calculation involves determining correct matches via the set intersection size (common elements in both sets ($x$) and ($y$)) and incorrect matches via the symmetric differences (elements present in one set but not in the other).
+In cases where both sets ($x$) and ($y$) are empty (union size of zero), the match score is defined to handle division by zero and set to zero.
+Otherwise, the match score ranges between -1 and 1, where a score closer to 1 indicates more accurate and complete answers with fewer hallucinations (incorrect items), and a score closer to -1 indicates poor performance with many hallucinations.
 The score is determined by the formula:

-\textbf{Haversine Distance}\quad For Geo-indexing Questions, which involve determining precise geographical coordinates, we utilized the Haversine distance formula.
+\textbf{Haversine Distance.}\quad For Geo-indexing Questions, which involve determining precise geographical coordinates, we utilized the Haversine distance formula.
 This metric accurately measures the distance between model-generated coordinates ($lat_m$, $lon_m$) and ground truth coordinates ($lat_g$, $lon_g$) by accounting for the Earth's curvature.
 The formula is as follows, where $r$ represents the Earth's radius:

-\textbf{BLEU, ROUGE and GPT-4 Scores}\quad For Description Questions, we employ average BLEU and ROUGE and GPT-4 scores.
+\textbf{BLEU, ROUGE and GPT-4o Scores.}\quad For Description Questions, we employ average BLEU \cite{papineni2002bleu} and ROUGE \cite{lin2004rouge} and GPT-4o scores \cite{cao2024rap}.
 BLEU-1 and BLEU-2 measure linguistic accuracy by comparing n-grams between the generated and ground truth descriptions.
 ROUGE-1, ROUGE-2, and ROUGE-L assess the overlap of n-grams, word sequences, and word pairs, offering insights into the comprehensiveness and relevance of the generated descriptions.
-Additionally, GPT-4 evaluates the overall quality and similarity of model-generated descriptions to ground truth answers on a five-point Likert scale.
-The prompt is shown in Appendix \ref{tab:gpt4}.
+Additionally, GPT-4o evaluates the overall quality and similarity of model-generated descriptions to ground truth answers on a five-point Likert scale.